-A detailed list of the services referenced throughout this POM can be found in the REDACTED1.
+A detailed list of the services referenced throughout this POM can be found in the VA JLV Product Repository on GitHub1.
+Please contact the GitHub Administrator to gain access if necessary.

 1 NOTE: Access to the VA JLV Product Repository on GitHub is restricted and must be requested.